 Practice consists of short activities with preparing music for occasional services.
 We encourage children to get involved in all types of music.

-Choir practice runs from 7pm-7:45pm on a Friday evening.
+Choir practice runs from 6.30pm on a Thursday evening.

 Church Work Party